 In 2019, we decided to ramp up our efforts and create permanent collaboration spaces.
 In 2021 we secured the Landmark Maloney Store in Skykomish, WA, and opened as Sky Artworks – an arts-oriented community center that provides access to shared resources, including equipment such as large format printers and a laser cutter, educational workshops, and exhibition opportunities to local artists and tech creatives of all ages.
 Sky Artworks is the only art or maker space in an 85-mile radius, with 24/7 access to the collaborative studio space for our members, and exhibition hours open to the general public 20 hours a week.
 We further partner with the art group Totally Legit LLC to support their arts-oriented makerspace called Passable in Capitol Hill, Seattle.

-Shelly D. Farnham, Ph.D. is the founder and Executive Director of Third Place Technologies.
-She is a leading expert in community technology R&D, with over fifteen years of experience as a research scientist in world class industry research organizations including Microsoft Research and Yahoo!, and five years experience as a founder and consultant for innovative socio-technical startups.
-She founded Third Place Technologies to apply her recent line of work in community technologies to the non-profit sector.
-Learn more from her biographical statement and CV.
+Shelly D. Farnham, Ph.D. is the founder and President of Third Place Technologies.
+She is both a a leading expert in community technology R&D, and an interdisciplinary artist.
+She has over fifteen years of experience as a research scientist in world class industry research organizations including Microsoft Research, Yahoo!, Google, and Facebook, and five years experience as a founder and consultant for innovative socio-technical startups.
+Throughout her career she has also been an active artist and community organizer, which are currently her primary activities at Third Place Technologies.
+Learn more from her biographical statement , CV, and art Portfolio.

 Why Third Places?